dotnet/docs-aspire/docs/azureai/azureai-openai-component.md

 builder.AddAzureOpenAIClient("openAiConnectionName");
 ```

-In the preceding code, the <xref:Microsoft.Extensions.Hosting.AspireAzureOpenAIExtensions.AddAzureOpenAIClient%2A> method adds an `OpenAIClient` to the DI container.
+In the preceding code, the `AddAzureOpenAIClient` method adds an `OpenAIClient` to the DI container.
 The `openAiConnectionName` parameter is the name of the connection string in the configuration.
 You can then retrieve the `OpenAIClient` instance using dependency injection.
 For example, to retrieve the connection from an example service:

 ```csharp
 public class ExampleService(OpenAIClient client)